christofmuc/JammerNetz/README.md

 and save the Exporter again from within Projucer.

 Now, when you compile a release version of the Windows server, after the Windows build is done it will automatically run the Linux build.
 Neat!

+## Native Linux builds

+If you are working on Linux, make sure to have all development prerequisites installed!
+On a fresh Debian 9 machine, that would e.g. require the following installs:

+    sudo apt-get -y install g++ libasound2-dev libcurl4-openssl-dev libfreetype6-dev libjack-dev libx11-dev mesa-common-dev webkit2gtk-4.0

+With those installs and the the recursive git clone from above, cd into the cloned directory and run cmake with the following commands:

+    cmake -S . -B builds -G "Unix Makefiles" cd third_party/flatbuffers
+    cmake -S . -B LinuxBuilds -G "Unix Makefiles" cmake --build LinuxBuilds/
+    cd ../..
+    cmake --build builds

+This should have created a server binary as `builds/Server/JammerNetzServer` and a client binary as `builds/Client/JammerNetzClient`.

 ## Changing the shared secret for encryption